antoniobarboza/WikipediaPlagarismFinder/README.txt

 6. Application-
    The application has two main driver functions:

-   SEARCHFILES - searchfile.java ( no query expansion )
-   java -Xmx50g -cp target/IR_program1-0.1-jar-with-dependencies.jar lucene.SearchFiles
+   SEARCHFILES - searchfile.java ( no query expansion ) -> Some example queries you can use are below java -Xmx50g -cp target/IR_program1-0.1-jar-with-dependencies.jar lucene.SearchFiles
    ~This file takes a string at the command line that is the query you are checking for plagarism. (can be a personal paper or     another wikipedia doc!)
    ~ To run with LSH need to edit boolean on line 63 (lsh) to true

-   SYNOMYMSEARCHER - performs query expansion and calculates plagarism java -Xmx50g -cp target/IR_program1-0.1-jar-with-dependencies.jar lucene.SynonymSearch
-   ~This file takes a string at the command line that is the query you are checking for plagarism. (can be a personal paper or     another wikipedia doc!)
+   SYNOMYMSEARCHER - performs query expansion and calculates plagarism -> Some example queries you can use are below java -Xmx50g -cp target/IR_program1-0.1-jar-with-dependencies.jar lucene.SynonymSearch ~This file takes a string at the command line that is the query you are checking for plagarism. (can be a personal paper or     another wikipedia doc!)